suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The following subsections offer additional information on the selection of initialization vectors (IVs) for use with AES-CBC and AES-CTR in the context of firmware encryption.
-A new CEK MUST be reused on different plaintext since the IVs are not random but are instead based on the slot/sector combination in flash memory.
+A new CEK MUST be used on different plaintext since

+the IVs are not random but are instead based on the slot/sector combination in flash memory.
 The discussion assumes that the block size of AES is significantly smaller than the sector size.
 Typically,